MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### TotalMemoryLimitMb
-  #### Set limit on megabytes of memory a single Microsoft Edge instance can use.
+  #### Set limit on megabytes of memory a single Microsoft Edge instance can use

   #### Supported versions:
   - On Windows and macOS since 80 or later